 • Long-lived and valuable native tree

 • Hardy in cold and warm regions

 • Wonderful fall colors of red and purple

 Don’t miss the chance to provide generations of people with shade and pleasure.
 White Oak is able to withstand drought and thrive in normal soil – all great assets in a tree you can plant and leave to take care of itself.

-Trees play an important role in taking the garden and greenery from something that exists at your feet and at arms-length; instead the wonderful and varied colours of the seasons can be carried from the ground into the sky, to tower above you.
+Trees play an important role in taking the garden and greenery from something that exists at your feet and at arms-length; instead the wonderful and varied colors of the seasons can be carried from the ground into the sky, to tower above you.
 Not only can they serve an important role in softening an urban environment but they provide much needed food sources and protection for animals that rely on them.
-Outside of the city, in sprawling estates and park lands, they offer a feeling of grandness and texture that is difficult to match and the white oak is a prime example this.
-Large and impressive, the white oak is probably one of the most versatile large oaks in terms of the environments and soils that it can survive in; native to the eastern coast of North America, it is now found across all states with only a few exceptions.
+Outside of the city, in sprawling estates and park lands, they offer a feeling of grandness and texture that is difficult to match – and the White Oak is a prime example this.
+Large and impressive, the White Oak is probably one of the most versatile large Oaks in terms of the environments and soils that it can survive in; native to the eastern coast of North America, it is now found across all states with only a few exceptions.

-With its silvery highly textured bark, firework display in fall and its ability to shelter and feed such a wide variety of different creatures, this large and inspiring picture book tree is the mainstay of many landscapes; it has certainly earned its place as the State tree of Connecticut, Illinois and Maryland.
+With its highly textured silvery bark, firework display in fall and its ability to shelter and feed such a wide variety of different creatures, this large and inspiring picture book tree is the mainstay of many landscapes; it has certainly earned its place as the State tree of Connecticut, Illinois and Maryland.
 It is one of the most important trees in the timber industry and its wood is highly prized for its water resistant properties; that makes it rot resistant ,which has made it a popular choice for use in wine and whiskey barrels.
-This is the source of another of its common names, the stave oak.
+This is the source of another of its common names, “Stave Oak”.